 ~

 I was kind of confused, after undergrad.
-And so I considered social work; speech-language pathology; librarianship; mental health counseling; program coordination; events management; pre-school teaching; post-production videography/filmmaking; culinary arts; and etc., etc. It’s hard to choose a career path without actually having done it for a long time.
+And so I considered k-12 teaching; social work; speech-language pathology; librarianship; mental health counseling; program coordination; paralegal work; small business/nonprofit management; pre-school teaching; culinary arts; etc., etc. It’s hard to choose a career path without actually having done it for a long time.
 You don’t have enough experience with different things yet in order to know what is best for you.
 And so it’s a risk, a leap of faith, in some ways.
 But that’s why job-shadowing, internships, part-time work, and volunteer work are so important, I guess.
-I personally learn by doing, it’s the only way I gain an understanding. | I hope to find success and happiness in teaching, publishing, and nonprofit work..
-I’m praying for myself and for everyone.
+I personally learn by doing, it’s the only way I gain an understanding. *And at the end of the day, it’s always best to just do what you love.
+It’s always best to follow your heart and parlay that into a viable career… | I hope to find success and happiness in creative writing instruction and communications work..
+I’m praying for myself and for everyone…

 And maybe one’s line of work just depends on what you happen to get into–the pre-exposures and precursors you’ve had while in your formative years.
 And so a lot of it depends on the environment you grew up in; the experiences you’ve had; the people you’ve come into contact with; the real-life experiences and volunteer work and internships that you’ve had; and etc. I think people are a product of their environment, their context, and their experiences and influences, to some extent.
 You choose your life, and life chooses you..
-It’s often a mixture of these two components that determines the outcome of your life, the field you go into, and the sort of person you are.
-And so I think it’s a mix of environmental effects and individual inclinations, nature and nurture.
+It’s often a mixture of these two components that determines the outcome of your life, the field you go into, and the sort of person you are..
+And so I think it’s a mix of environmental effects and individual inclinations, nature and nurture…

 ~